-Other productions Sarah has directed for Melbourne Theatre Company include the Helpmann Award nominated production of JOHN by Annie Baker; the Australian premiere of Lucas Hnath's A DOLL'S HOUSE, PART 2 starring Marta Dusseldorp; the world premieres of Anchuli Felicia King’s GOLDEN SHIELD, Stephen Sewell’s ARBUS AND WEST, Albert Beltz' ASTROMAN, and Joanna Murray Smith’s THREE LITTLE WORDS; as well as Louis Nowra’s COSI in a co-production with Sydney Theatre Company.
+Other productions Sarah has directed for Melbourne Theatre Company include Laura Wade’s HOME I’M DARLING, Louis Nowra’s COSI in a co-production with Sydney Theatre Company, the Helpmann Award nominated production of JOHN by Annie Baker; the Australian premiere of Lucas Hnath's A DOLL'S HOUSE, PART 2 starring Marta Dusseldorp; and the world premiere productions of Anchuli Felicia King’s GOLDEN SHIELD, Stephen Sewell’s ARBUS AND WEST, Albert Beltz' ASTROMAN, and Joanna Murray Smith’s THREE LITTLE WORDS.

 Sarah’s productions for Sydney Theatre Company include: the Australian premiere of THE CHILDREN by Lucy Kirkwood (with Melbourne Theatre Company); the world premiere of THE HANGING by Angela Betzien; the Australian premiere of DISGRACED by Ayad Aktar; ORLANDO by Sarah Ruhl starring Jacqueline MacKenzie; BATTLE OF WATERLOO by Kylie Coolwell; the Australian premiere of THE EFFECT by Lucy Prebble (with Queensland Theatre); the world premiere of SWITZERLAND by Joanna Murray Smith; VERE by John Doyle (with South Australian Theatre Company); the world premiere of THE SPLINTER by Hilary Bell; and EDWARD GANT’S AMAZING FEATS OF LONELINESS by Anthony Neilson (with La Boite).